What Is The Difference Between SEIS And SEIS Advance Assurance?

 You can apply if you are the company secretary, the director or an authorised agent.

-You will need to fill in the form called SEIS/EIS (AA) in this link.
+You will need to fill in the form called SEIS/EIS (AA).

 Then you should send this form to this address: